 Why get vaccinated?

-Before vaccine, pneumococcal infections caused many problems each year in the United States in children younger than 5, including:
+Before there was a vaccine, pneumococcal infections caused many problems each year in the United States in children younger than 5, including:

 - more than 700 cases of meningitis,